mediamicroservices/mm/README.md

 ## configuring PREMIS/fixity logging database
+### Database Configuration
 The microservice scripts are able to report to a central database information corresponding with PREMIS events such as date and location run as well as generated fixity hashes.
 To enable this function you will need a computer running mySQL to function as a server.

 To configure the database, run the command `createpremisdb -c` on your __host__ computer and follow the prompts.
 This will set up the database as well as facilitate user creation.
 To create users without creating a new database, use the command `createpremisdb -u`.
 At the end of user creation, the script will supply a command to create a log-in profile for the database.
 It should look something like this: `mysql_config_editor set --login-path=your_user_config --host=xx.xx.xxx.xxx --user=your_user --password`.
 Run this command on your __user__ computer and enter the password for the user you created when prompted.
 This will create the SQL log-in profile that you will use when configuring the microservices.
 NOTE: When supplying the suggested command, the script does its best to auto-fill the host IP address.
 You may wish to verify that this is the correct IP.

 To finalize the database setup, run `mmconfig -a` click 'Y' to enable logging of PREMIS events, and enter the database name and log in profile you have created.

+### Database Backup
+MM includes a script for database backup.
+This can be either run manually or set up as an automated process.
+After configuring the backup script, running `dbbackup` will create a zipped backup in the chosen location.
+To automate this process use Brew Services.
+Typing `brew services mm` will cause the db to be backed up automatically using the included plist file.
+By default, backups will occur daily at 2:00 AM.

+To configure database backup, either open the script in a text editor, or use the command `dbbackup -e` to edit it in the terminal.
+Set the neccessary variables to your desired values.

 ![Database GUI Example](https://github.com/mediamicroservices/mm/blob/master/Resources/mmgui_dbsetup.png)